 RR - The default function assigned to this terminal is Frequency Mode 1.
-The RR terminal accepts a 0-10 VDC input signal that is used to control the function assigned to this terminal.
-This input terminal may be programmed to control the speed or torque of the motor via an amplitude setting or to regulate by setting a limit.
+The RR terminal accepts a 0 - 10 VDC input signal that is used to control the function assigned to this terminal.
+This input terminal may be programmed to control the speed or torque of the motor via an amplitude setting or regulate by setting a limit.
 The gain and bias of this terminal may be adjusted for application-specific suitability (see F210 - F215).
-See Figure 20 on pg.
-22 for an electrical depiction of the RR terminal.

 RX - The default function assigned to this terminal is Torque Command.
 The RX terminal accepts a ± 10 VDC input signal that is used to control the function assigned to this terminal.
-This input terminal may be programmed to control the speed or torque of the motor via an amplitude setting or regulate by setting a limit.
+This input terminal may be programmed to raise or lower the speed or torque of the motor via an amplitude setting or this terminal may be used to regulate the speed or torque of a motor by setting a limit.
 The gain and bias of this terminal may be adjusted for application-specific suitability (see F216 - F221).
-See Figure 20 on pg.
-22 for an electrical depiction of the RX terminal.